What Is an ISBN Number?

-Amazon Createspace Offers a Free ISBN for My Books.
+Amazon KDP Offers a Free ISBN for My Books.
 Should I Use It?

-Amazon Createspace and other self-publishing platforms often offer free ISBN numbers to their participating self-published authors as a benefit.
+Amazon KDP (which now includes the former Createspace) and other self-publishing platforms often offer free ISBN numbers to their participating self-published authors as a benefit.
 Also, the self-publishing platform takes care of assigning the ISBN number to the book with the appropriate ISBN agency.
 However, there is a hidden cost to taking advantage of this offer.

-The free ISBN will be associated with Amazon Createspace, KDP, or another self-publishing platform as the publishing contact.
+These free ISBNs will be associated with the self-publishing platform as the publishing contact.
 Should self-publishers ever wish to publish elsewhere (such as on another self-publishing platform) or even print on their own, they would need to decommission the existing ISBN number and set up a new ISBN number for any new printings and publication of the title.
 This can result in confusion on sites such as Amazon where copies of both the old and new editions may be offered.
 The old edition could show as unavailable or out of print, and customers may wonder if this new edition is the same as the old one.

 So purchasing and using your own ISBN numbers can give you, as a self-publisher, more control over the future of your books.
-Fortunately, you are given the option of providing your own purchased ISBN during the publishing process on both Createspace and KDP.
+Fortunately, you are given the option of providing your own purchased ISBN during the publishing process on KDP.

 I did purchase a couple of ISBN numbers in my early days of self-publishing many, many years ago.
-However, more recently, I’ve chosen to go with the free ISBN numbers offered by Amazon Createspace and KDP.
+However, more recently, I’ve chosen to go with the free ISBN numbers offered by Amazon KDP (and the old Createspace).
 I didn’t believe that the revenues and royalties I would make from many of my print or eBook titles would justify the cost of the numbers, barcodes, and maintaining them.
 As well, I didn’t think that the opportunities for sales outside the Amazon universe (such as in bookstores) were relevant or prevalent enough to generate significant non-Amazon sales.
 But I made this choice after going through an analysis of my options.
 This may not be a choice for you.